evaera/Cmdr/README.md

 If this function isn't present, anything will be considered valid.

+#### ValidateOnce

+This function works exactly the same as the normal `Validate` function, except it only runs once (after the user presses Enter).
+This should only be used if the validation process is relatively expensive or needs to yield.
+For example, the `PlayerId` type uses this because it needs to call `GetUserIdFromNameAsync` in order to validate.

+For the vast majority of types, you should just use `Validate` instead.

 #### Autocomplete

 `Autocomplete` is optional and should only be present for types that are possible to be auto completed.
 It should return an array of strings that will be displayed in the auto complete menu.